-Pre-Registration must be completed before making a request to a Panel.
+Pre-Registration must be completed before your application will be referred to a Panel.
 Please contact client services (email@example.com) if you have any questions.

 Upcoming Panel Dates: (dates are subject to change)